THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 I have nothing against Creamy White; she’s a lovely gal and is used with GREAT success in the kitchen of Studio McGee.
 But just as with ANY paint color, this doesn’t mean she’ll work in your home.

-Creamy White is warmer than all of the above options with more saturation (chroma/color).
-It’s still neutral, but has more meat on its bones…very creamy bones (a slight flashback to the early 2000s in the wrong space).
+Creamy White is warmer than the above options with more saturation (chroma/color).
+It’s still neutral but has more meat on its bones…very creamy bones (a slight flashback to the early 2000s in the wrong space).
 And it can look gorgeous, I get it, but here are only TWO situations where I would consider Creamy White…

 Get your PEEL & STICK sample HERE